pwnlogs/d-time/README.md

        1.  `#define _NPROC` is the number of victims.
 This should match the number of applications uncommented under `#ifndef __SELF_INJECTION__`.
    1. Build the `emulator`.
    2. Copy the chunk files generated in step 1 to your working directory of emulator.
+   1. Make sure that your victim processes are running.
    3. Run emulator.exe.
    The emulator build contains the  actual emulator code and a sample injector.
 It will:
        1. Read your chunks from the working directory and store them in shared memory.